 San Francisco's Frameline Film Festival may be gone - but many of the titles live on at Los Angeles' Outfest .
 Making a list of the best films of Outfest may seem like déjà vu as many of the top films I was able to see prior to the festival also played at Frameline.

 Still there are many worthy additions to the list of the best films of Outfest, which play through July 20, 2014.

 One movie that could easily make the best narrative AND documentary lists is “The Circle” and it deserves to be in a special category on its own.
 The movie is a modern documentary of a couple from Switzerland and their telling of a club, or secret society, for gays.
 While the club’s newsletter had a large following that reached way beyond Zurich, the movie tells of the struggles and being branded “homosexual” in a non-accepting environment, complete with police raids and abuse.
-While compelling on its own, the movie goes a step further.
-Since their early days were not documented on film, the flashback scenes are retold with actors who are at the top of their game (and not like a poor re-enactment on a TV police reality show).
-The movie excels as both a narrative feature and a documentary and definitely should be on the top of any list.
+While compelling on its own, the movie then goes a step further.
+Since those early days were not documented on film, the flashback scenes are retold with actors who are at the top of their game (and not like a poor re-enactment on a TV police reality show).
+The movie excels as both a narrative feature and a documentary and definitely should be on the top of any "must see" list.

 Here are some other standouts.